For Those Whos Nervous System Never Got The Memo That They’re Safe Now

 All of this is held within a warm, relational, attachment-focused lens - because healing happens in the context of a safe, consistent relationship.

-Learn more about how EMDR works here.
+Learn more about how EMDR works

-Learn more about holistic & somatic therapy here.
+Learn more about somatic therapy

 Signs Of Anxiety: